clchaplin/Research/README.md

 Recommended version: R ≥ 4.0
 Required R packages (as used in the analysis):

-data.table
+- data.table
-dplyr
+- dplyr
-ggplot2
-readr
-optparse
+- tidyverse
-table1
+- table1
+- readxl

 Data availability